Andrettin/Wyrmsun/readme.txt

 -----------------------------------------------------------------------

 * Buildings
-- Added Stone Deposit and Stone Quarry.
+- Added Stone Deposit and Stone Quarry (graphics by Jinn).
 These function similarly to metal deposits and mines, but provide stone instead.

 * Scenarios
 - Added Stone Deposit at Storugns in Gotland.

+* Upgrades
+- Added Lipizzaner Horse upgrade (icon by Jinn) for the Teutonic civilization (researchable at the Stables).
+This upgrade increases cavalry HP.

 -----------------------------------------------------------------------
 - 5.3.5